How to Adjust Your Door Closer

 Questions & Answers

-So basically, the fact that my door began slamming over the past 4-6 months, PLUS there's a trail of this sticky crap dripping down the glass door and collecting like black tar on the threshold (directly under the door closer), I can assume that sticky black mess (which is near impossible to remove) IS INDEED either oil or hydraulic fluid?
+My door began slamming over the past four to six months, and there's a trail of this sticky mess dripping down the glass door and collecting like black tar on the threshold under the door closer.
+Can I assume that the sticky black mess, which is nearly impossible to remove, is indeed either oil or hydraulic fluid?

 Yes, I think your diagnosis is absolutely correct!

 How can we make our LCN door closer open farther?

 The degree of opening is adjustable - to an extent.
 If your closer is mounted on the door on the push or pull side, you can download the install instructions from Allegion.
 They will show you how to adjust the degree of opening.
 It may mean changing the location of the closer body and arm shoe.

 If your closer is mounted on the header above the door, then you may have to purchase a longer arm.
 With top jam mounting, the degree of opening is most affected by the depth of the "reveal" - that is, the distance between the inside surface of the door frame and the surface of the door.